Drumstick (Sahjan): Uses, Benefits, Side Effects and More!

 The leaf extract of drumstick might show potential anti-diabetic properties that might help lower blood glucose levels.
 An animal study (Gupta R et al. 2012) showed that the extract of leaves of drumsticks might help reduce the progression of diabetes and may induce a reduction in serum glucose levels by increasing the production of protein and insulin hormone.1

 Various animal studies (B.S.
 Rathi et al. 2006, V.I.
-Hukkeri et al. 2006) suggest that the extracts from dried leaves of drumstick might show wound healing action in animal models over granuloma (dead space), excision and incision.
-It also significantly decreases scar area, and might help in increasing the wound closure and may strengthen skin breaking.4 However, more studies are required on humans to prove the potential uses of drumstick for wound healing.
+Hukkeri et al. 2006) suggest that the extracts from dried leaves of drumsticks might show wound healing action in animal models over granuloma (dead space), excision, and incision.
+It also significantly decreases scar area, might help in increasing wound closure, and may strengthen skin breaking.4 However, more studies are required on humans to prove the potential uses of drumsticks for wound healing.

-The leaves and seed of drumstick might show potential anti-tumour activity.
-They contain certain compounds which might act as inhibitors and may inhibit the activity of tumour promoting molecules.
-In-vitro studies on human cancer cells showed the potential toxic effects of drumstick leaf extracts on cancer cells at the highest dose contributing to least viability of cancerous cells.4 However, much more extensive research is required to prove the potential use of drumstick for cancer.
+The leaves and seed of the drumstick might show potential anti-tumor activity.
+They contain certain compounds which might act as inhibitors and may inhibit the activity of tumour-promoting molecules.
+In-vitro studies on human cancer cells showed the potential toxic effects of drumstick leaf extracts on cancer cells at the highest dose contributing to the least viability of cancerous cells.4 However, much more extensive research is required to prove the potential use of drumsticks for cancer.
 Moreover, cancer is a serious condition and must be diagnosed and treated by a doctor.

 Also Read: Brinjal: Uses, Benefits, Side Effects and More!